MarkEmery/plex-rate-track/README.md

 **Server Script five-star.pl**

 Download the five-star.pl from this repo and update the values for $server and $client, ensuring you keep the .plex.direct:port part of the URL.
+Note that Plex uses a rating system allowing half stars, but internally uses integers, so 1 stars is 2, 5 stars is 10.
+If the user wants to rate tracks with other values, similar Apple Shortcuts and scripts are needed, one set per rating level.

 **Script Auth**

-In the Plex GUI, go to Settings > Network and add your subnet and 127.0.0.1 under ‘List of IP addresses and networks that are allowed without auth’
+In the Plex GUI, go to Settings > Network and add 127.0.0.1 under ‘List of IP addresses and networks that are allowed without auth’.
+If you have issues, add your local LAN subnet to the list.

 **Debugging**

 If Siri responds with "Done" or "That's done", check that the shortcut doesn't have any elements such as 'Shell Script Result' or 'Text' in red.
-If you do, reset them so they're blue.
+If you do, correct them until they're blue.